 In a large saute pan, brown mushrooms on medium high, then add shrimp and cook for just 30 seconds, then add garlic.
 Add white wine, cream and season with salt and pepper.
 Bring to a simmer, cooking for about 2-3 minutes.
 Add lemon juice and spinach and turn off the heat.

 At this point, put the pasta in the boiling water and cook for just 2-3 minutes.
-Strain the pasta from the water and put it directly into the sauce.
+Strain the pasta from the water.
+Rinse with cool water, then add it into the sauce.
 Toss together.